CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/htmlCssDom.md

 <link rel="stylesheet" text="text/css" href="nameOfCssFile.css">
 ```

-For orgnizations sake, every web element is box shaped on a web page
+For organizations sake, every web element is box shaped on a web page

 Start every html file with: <!DOCTYPE html>, and put all the code for that page between an 'html' tag